Results

 The objective of the Data Management Plan (DMP) is to identify the data used and generated in the project and to outline how this data will be made findable, accessible, interoperable, and reusable, in accordance with the principles of FAIR data management.
 This document adheres to the European Commission’s guidelines on FAIR data management in Horizon 2020 (version 3.0, 26th July 2016) and provides information about the collected data, including its purpose, utility, accessibility, and reusability.

-This is an updated version of the project’s DMP and includes the selection of a repository for long- term data storage.
-The DMP will be continuously reviewed, updated, and completed throughout the project, with the final version constituting the project’s Final DMP (deliverable D7.10).
+This is an updated version of the project’s DMP and includes the selection of a repository for long-term data storage, and a summary of datasets.
+The DMP is being continuously reviewed, updated, and completed throughout the project, with the final version constituting the project’s Final DMP (deliverable D7.10).